formly-js/vue-formly-bootstrap/README.md

 ```
 If you include the script it will be installed for you.

+For more advanced details about how to use Vue Formly check out the [docs](https://www.gitbook.com/book/matt-sanders/vue-formly/details).

 Note that this is still a work in progress so some fields are under construction.
-See the To Do section for what's on the watchlist.
+See the [To Do](#to-do) section for what's on the watchlist.

 ##Options